microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/05-get-user.md

 ### Strongly-typed return type

 The function returns a `Microsoft.Graph.User` object deserialized from the JSON response from the API.
-Because the code uses `Select`, only the requested properties will have values in the returned `User` object.
-All other properties will have default values.
+Because the code uses `Select`, only the requested properties have values in the returned `User` object.
+All other properties have default values.